We interrupt this blog for the sole purpose of wishing my beloved a very happy 20th anniversary.

 Years of watching “Dora the Explorer” with my children when they were toddlers, two years of high school study, two entire decades of hearing my mother in law chattering with her Nicaraguan family.. these did nothing to solidify the fragments of a foreign tongue, words bereft of meaning floating around my head like fragile soap bubbles.
 Pop popping into nothingness.
 Gone.

 My back hurt.
 I was lying in a strange, unnatural position.
 Almost upside down.
-A seizure.
+I fainted.
 That was my first thought.
-Since my car accident two summers ago, seizures have been an oft present nuisance.
+Though I’d been living at a stable, healthy weight for several years, a near lifelong battle with anorexia and bulimia had me well aquainted with sudden blackouts.
 I came to at the sound of a hollow thunk.
 A stairwell door opening, a bitter rush of January wind slapping me hard in the face.
 My head too.
 It hurt.
 The screamer, dressed in the drab camel colored jumper worn by the hotel’s housekeeping staff, bent over me now crooning gently.
 Shielding me with her body.
 I realize that I’m only partially clothed.
 Attempts to sit up, valiant…. are ultimately in vain, and it’s then I notice my hands.
 Nails torn.
 Palms bruised.
 Polka dots of blood.

 Not everything.
 But that I fought.
 I remembered that I fought.